This is our Admissions Process, if you are already prepared to apply, please use the direct links below:

 Images are to be delivered on a CD/DVD preferably, however, a printed portfolio of 4×6 or 5×7 photos will also be accepted.
 The CD/DVD must have a printed label with your contact information and what camera was used.
 All images must be a minimum of 3 Megapixels.
 Use of a reasonable amount of Photoshop is allowed.
 The CD/DVD or printed portfolio of 20 photos must accompany your application.

-7. Seat Deposit
+7. Tuition Deposit

 8. Admissions/Selection Procedure